whcampbell/Ivys-Castle/README.md

   <p style="color: black">
   Thank you for coming!
 You look excellent. <br>

   From here you can find some of my demos, listed below.
-I would like to make it clear that all of them were tossed together in a day or less with no premade assets.
-In other words, this is my excuse for things looking rough.
-Hope you find things to your liking anyways. <br>
+Hope you find things to your liking. <br>
   <br>
   </p>
 </html>